fastify/fastify/docs/Guides/Detecting-When-Clients-Abort.md

 main goal of this guide was to show a very specific use case of an issue that could be solved within Fastify's ecosystem.

 You can listen to the request close event and determine if the request was aborted or if it was successfully delivered.
 You can implement this solution in an onRequest hook or directly in an individual route.

 This approach will not trigger in the event of internet disruption, and such detection would require additional business logic.
 If you have flawed backend application logic that results in a server crash, then you could trigger a false detection.
 The clientErrorHandler, either by default or with custom logic, is not intended to handle this scenario and will not trigger when the client aborts a request.

-The keywords here were [Hooks](../Reference/Hooks.md), and [Request](../Reference/Request.md).
-Combining what Fastify has to offer can lead to very ingenious and creative solutions to a wide variety of problems.
-Let's be creative! :)